hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 ---
 description: >-
-  Using an existing Hedera node project with the JavaScript SDK, learn how to set up Foundry to be able to leverage Forge, their command-line tool, to run your smart contract tests written in Solidity.
+  Integrate Foundry with your existing Hedera Node project and use Forge, Foundry's command-line tool, to run Solidity smart contract tests.
 ---

 # How to Setup Foundry and Write a Basic Unit Test